swetharajan7/Awesome-Kiro-Hackathon/README.md

 # 🚀 Kiro Hackathon Showcase

-Welcome to the official showcase repository for [Kiro](https://kiro.devpost.com/) hackathon projects!
-This is a community-curated collection of amazing applications, tools, and experiments built using Kiro's AI-powered development environment.
+Welcome to the showcase repository for [Kiro](https://kiro.devpost.com/) hackathon projects!
+This is a community-curated collection of amazing applications, tools, and experiments built using Kiro's AI IDE development environment.

 ## 🎯 About Kiro